VilmarPrestes/VilmarPrestes/README.md

 🔭 I’m currently working on my development as a dev in back-end, Data Science and AI areas

+👯 Nowadays I’m working at Fitbank as a Back-end developer!

 🌱 I’m currently learning GoLang and Groovy (Grails).

-👯 Nowadays I’m working at Fitbank as a Back-end developer!

 🤔 I’m always looking for any kind of help to learn something!

 📫 How to reach me: prestesvilmar20@gmail.com

 ⚡ Fun fact: I love to gym.
-I'm a bodybuilder.
+I'm a dev bodybuilder.

 🌎 I’m Brazilian from Goiânia-GO, I speak portuguese, english and I’m learning spanish!